 Mexican meatball soup has that hearty and rustic deliciousness that just puts a smile on near anyone’s face.
-It’s a meal unto itself, especially when served with tortilla chips or bread.
+Chock full of meat and vegetables, it’s a meal unto itself – especially when served with tortilla chips or bread (or atop white rice.)
 And the spiciness follows through, from meatball to soup base with the ancho pepper powder (or cayenne for those that want spicier) and fresh jalapeño.

 For the Meatballs